GeeCodez/airbnb-clone-project/README.md

 **Database Optimizations**: Indexing: Implement indexes for fast retrieval of frequently accessed data.
 Caching: Use caching strategies to reduce database load and improve performance.

-#API Security
+# API Security
-Some of the security measures and the importance of using them **Authentication**: Verifies user identity to ensure only registered users access accounts and services.
+Some security measures that will be implemented and their importance to the project **Authentication**: Verifies user identity to ensure only registered users access accounts and services.
 **Authorization**:To Restricts access to resources based on user roles **Rate Limiting**: Prevents abuse by limiting requests from the same user or IP **User Data Protection**: Encrypts and secures personal data to prevent leaks and unauthorised access **Payment Security**: Uses secure payment gateways and encryption to protect financial transactions.

-#CI/CD Pipeline
+# CI/CD Pipeline
 **Continous integration and continous deployment** are automated workflows used in software development for building and testing applications for bugs and prepares them for deployment.
 **Continous Integration** The practice of automatically integrating (merging) code changes from multiple developers into a shared repository several times a day.
 Each integration is verified by automated builds and tests to detect errors early.
 **continous delivery** An extension of CI where the code is automatically prepared for release to production but the actual release is manual